dlion/guessTor/README.md

 -h, --help
 -a AMOUNT_OF_DOMAINS, The amount of links the script generate.
 -t TOP_LEVEL_DOMAIN, The top level domain to append to the generated URL, by default is "onion".
--u, Check if the url is online using ishsup.in's API
+-u, Check if the url is online using ahmia.fi's API [This service allows to check only .onion domains]
 ```

 ## Author